kshr-kumar/CS-Practice/Triplet/README.md

-Second Max of Three Numbers
+Second Max of Three Numbers:
-Problem Statement
+Problem Statement:
 Write a program that accepts sets of three numbers, and prints the second-maximum number among the three.

-Input
+Input:
 First line contains the number of triples, N.
 The next N lines which follow each have three space separated integers.

-Output
+Output:
 For each of the N triples, output one new line which contains the second-maximum integer among the three.

-Constraints
+Constraints:
 1 ≤ N ≤ 6
 1 ≤ every integer ≤ 10000
 The three integers in a single triplet are all distinct.
 That is, no two of them are equal.